provos/parallax-maker/README.md

 ![Web UI](example/webui.jpg)

-A simple Dash based Web UI provides a browser assisted workflow to generated slices from images, inpaint the slices and then export them as a glTF scene to Blender.
-The resulting glTF scene can also be visualized within the app or manipulated via a command line tool and the state file saved by the app
+A Dash based Web UI provides a browser assisted workflow to generated slices from images, inpaint the slices and then export them as a glTF scene to Blender or Unreal Engine.
+The resulting glTF scene can also be visualized within the app or manipulated via a command line tool and the state file saved by the app.

 ![Web UI 3D Example](example/webui_3d.jpg)